Large Black Stone Stele of Surya

 Medium: Stone

-Standing with both hands raised with palms out holding the stems of lotuses blossoming above the shoulders, dressed in a striated dhoti and adorned with various jewelry and the sacred thread, the face with steady gaze centered by a whorl of hair at the forehead and surmounted by a tall headdress, flanked by Agni and Rudra and their wives, with celestial apsaras above and the seven white horses that pull his chariot below.
+This magnificent Pala black stone stele features Surya, the sun god, standing with both hands raised, holding stems of blossoming lotuses in each.
+He is dressed in a striated dhoti, adorned with plentiful jewelry, and wears the sacred thread.
+His face holds a peaceful, steady gaze centered by a whorl of hair at the forehead and surmounted by a tall headdress.
+He is flanked on both sides by Agni and Rudra with their wives, and stands between celestial apsaras above.
+The base below features seven white horses that pull his chariot.
+Overall, the distinct combination of size, quality, and condition make this an exceptional piece of medieval Indian art.

 Surya, god of the sun, is among the most ancient of Indian deities.
 Recognizable by his two raised palms holding the stems of lotuses, his booted feet, and the team of horses arrayed beneath him, Surya's identity is made abundantly clear.
 While representations of Shiva, Vishnu, and various Buddhist deities may take multiple forms in Pala India, figures of Surya achieve a remarkable range of artistic flourishes despite their consistent iconography.
 Here, the artist has clearly indicated that the deity rides in the chariot that ushers the sun across the sky by placing two diminutive charioteers directly between Surya's feet.